michaellavelle/opensource.cloudplaylists.com/README.md

 Ideally the look and feel would be similar in style to the previous site at <a href="http://cloudplaylists.com">CloudPlaylists.com</a>.

-If you'd like to get involved, please fork this repository and get in touch.
+If you'd like to get involved, please fork https://github.com/cloudplaylists/opensource.cloudplaylists.com and get in touch.

 Any pull requests that are selected to be pulled back into this main repository will make their way to opensource.cloudplaylists.com in the initial instance, to be followed by a deployment to the main CloudPlaylists.com site once we upgrade to this new version.